If you want to learn Japanese, finding a good program is hard...

 Duolingo as a potential review tool

-It definitely shouldn’t be your standalone Japanese course, and probably shouldn’t be the only way you encounter the language.
+It definitely shouldn’t be your standalone course, and probably shouldn’t be the only way you practice the language.

 That being said it makes a fun review tool and can expose users to foundational vocabulary and grammar.